dfornis/dfornis/content/post/2022-07-17-viral-plot/index.md

 ### Summary
 To summarize, these are ingredients that I believe helps a more technical plot garner a large audience:
-* Data that connects with the viewer on a personal level
+* Data that connects with the viewer on a personal level.
-* Data that confirms (or contradicts (both are probably engaging)) the lived experience
+* Data that confirms (or contradicts (both are probably engaging)) the lived experience.
 * Data that signals that someone's status should decrease (politicians in this case) or increase.
-This is a Tyler Cowen-esque speculation
+This is a Tyler Cowen-esque speculation.
-* Effectively communicates a shift in time or a discrepancy between groups
+* Effectively communicates a shift in time or a discrepancy between groups.
-* Delivered with a story or a striking fact that is deducible from the visualized data
+* Delivered with a story or a striking fact that is deducible from the visualized data.